“Do you want to change the world? Then change yourself first.” – Sri Chinmoy

 Luckily, I am not alone in my assessment.
 Others are also making the same observations (Meet Generation M, The Rising Trend of Minimalist Marketing).
 New blogs are popping up almost everyday.
 New books are being written at a furious pace.
 And more and more people are being attracted to the lifestyle and adopting minimalist principles.

-To understand why, consider these 10 Reasons Why The Minimalist Movement is Growing.
+To understand why, consider these 10 Compelling Reasons to Adopt a Minimalist Lifestyle.

 In case you are still on the fence concerning the power of living a minimalist life, it may be helpful for you to consider these reasons why minimalism is growing as 10 Reasons Why You Should Become a Minimalist.
 After all, it only takes one…